- img 3 loading...

 Compatibility patches with mods that add custom categories are very easy to make.
 All you have to do is open up FO4Edit and load the mods you want to make a patch for, look at the red-highlighted conflicting vanilla formlists (beginning with WorkshopMenu), and copy the conflicting lists as an override from the mod you want to have higher on your load order first (in this case, usually Homemaker) into a new ESP.
 After that, just select the formlist that you copied over to your new patch and look at the highlighted records on the right.
 Drag and drop all the records from the mod you want to make compatible to your patch, so that the final version has all the records from both mods in its list (you may have to add list entries).
 After that, save, test and your ready to play!
 Note, I will not be offering support on any patches not made by myself, but if you have any questions about the process, feel free to pm me.

-As of 1.32, this mod will no longer offer support for SSEx.
+As of 1.32 and up until 1.41, this mod will no longer offer support for SSEx.
 I apologize for the inconvenience.
+This obviously doesn't apply to 1.50 or higher.

 - The Institute monitors (with the CCTV Screens) in the Decorative/Misc/Electronics section will flash rapidly upon selection.
 People who are sensitive to sudden flashing lights should avoid these objects for now; luckily they are at the end of the section.